George Louis Beer

 George Louis Beer (July 26, 1872 – March 15, 1920) was a renowned American historian of the "Imperial school".
+He was colonial expert to President Woodrow Wilson's American Commission of Inquiry during World War I and attended the 1919 Paris Peace Conference as an influential member of the American Commission to Negotiate Peace.

 Early life and education

-Born in Staten Island, New York, to an affluent family that was prominent in New York's German-Jewish community, Beer's father owned a successful tobacco importing business.
+Born in Staten Island, New York, to an affluent family that was prominent in New York's German-Jewish community.
+Beer's father owned a successful Cuban tobacco importing business.
 He studied at Columbia University, where he received the A.B. degree (1892) and then an A.M. degree in 1893.
 Beer's master's thesis ("The Commercial Policy of England Toward the American Colonies") was supervised by Professor Herbert Levi Osgood and was immediately published in the Columbia University Studies in History, Economics and Public Law.
+Beer was also influenced by John W. Burgess and Edwin Seligman.

 Academic career

 He taught European History at Columbia from 1893 to 1897 while he also worked in the tobacco business.

 After retiring from business in 1903, he devoted his time to extensive research in British archives, and wrote three highly regarded and influential books on the British-American colonial period.
 In 1913, he was the first Loubat Prize recipient for The Origins of the British Colonial System, 1578-1660, one of those books.
 His work The English Speaking Peoples, was published in 1917.
 He stressed the successful workings of the commercial dimensions of the British Empire and was part of the "Imperial School" which emphasized the economic benefits and efficient administration of the Empire.
 He was American correspondent of the British Round Table Journal.